Best Natural Toothpaste Alternatives For Sparkling Teeth

 Nano-hydroxyapatite has been found to be as effective as fluoride in remineralizing teeth and preventing demineralization.6

-Davids toothpaste also contains peppermint oil and sodium bicarbonate (baking soda).
+Davids nano-hydroxyapatite toothpaste also contains peppermint oil and sodium bicarbonate (baking soda).
 It is naturally whitening and anti-plaque.

 It’s vegan, free of artificial flavors, preservatives, colors, and sweeteners, SLS-free, fluoride-free, cruelty-free, and made in the USA.